-Statewide outcomes survey results are located on the post high website at www.wipso.org.
+Statewide outcomes survey results are located on the PSO website at www.wipso.org.
 A brief summary is provided below.

-2013 Survey Response Status of 2011-12 School Exiters N = 711
+201 4Survey Response Status of 2012-13 School Exiters N = 887

 Count Percent

 Total School Exiters 1757 100%

-Ineligible Contacts 32 1.8%
+Ineligible Contacts 75 4.3%

-Remaining Eligible School Exiters 1725 100%
+Remaining Eligible School Exiters 1657 100%

-Eligible: Completed Survey 711 40.4%
+Eligible: Completed Survey 887 53.5%

-Contact: Declined/Unavailable 138 7.9%
+Contact: Declined/Unavailable 139 8.4%

-No Contact: No phone #/Moved 908 51.7%
+No Contact: No phone #/Moved 908 38.1%

-This table shows interviewers attempted to contact each of the 1757 2011-12 exiters from the 82 districts in the 2013 statewide sample.
-Responses were accepted from former students and knowledgeable family or guardians.
-Response rates were higher than in 2012 (33%) and 2011 (31%).
-While nearly one-half of all exiters were contacted, only 40% were successfully interviewed.
-More than one-half of former students could not be contacted due to bad phone numbers.
-While this is a sufficient number for valid statewide data, many districts have too few successfully completed interviews to present a valid view of all exiters.
-Districts that interviewed their own exiters had a response rate of 42% to 100%.
+This table shows interviewers attempted to contact each of the 1657 2012-13 exiters from the 78 districts in the 2014 statewide sample.
+Responses were accepted from former students and family or guardians.
+Response rates were higher than in 2013 (40%), 2012 (33%) and 2011 (31%).
+62% of all exiters were contacted and over one-half (54%) were successfully interviewed.
+Just over one-third of former students could not be contacted due to bad phone numbers.
+This response is a sufficient number for valid statewide data, though some districts have too few successfully completed interviews to present a valid view of all exiters.

 Statewide Indicator 14 is the unduplicated, hierarchical percentage of youth employed and participating in postsecondary education.
-This table presents a comparison between 2013 and 2012 outcomes.
-The data suggests each reporting category decreased from 2012 to 2013.
+This table presents a comparison between 2014 and 2013 outcomes.
+Data suggest employment outcomes are improving but higher education is not.